hmahaddev93/CarfaxList/README.md

 # CarfaxList
-Car list built with Swift, SwiftUI, Combine and MVVM
+Parsing JSON and Car list built with Swift, SwiftUI, Combine and MVVM Partial modal and opening Mail app when sending email added.